stormid/storm-tech-test-dotnet/README.md

 >Possible discussion points:
 >
-> * How do you deal with database changes and updates in a production system.
+> * How do you deal with database changes and updates in a production system?
 > * API versioning

 ## 7. Add a domain event